Blocktheory/reactjs-skills-assessment/coral/README.md

 # E-Commerce Frontend Assignment

 ## Overview
 This Frontend assignment showcases a robust Signup and Login page powered by Formik for seamless validation.
-Alongside, I've meticulously designed a visually appealing Products page, adhering closely to the Figma design for a seamless user experience.
+Alongside, I've meticulously designed a visually appealing Products page with category filter, adhering closely to the Figma design for a seamless user experience.

 ## Demo
 ### [Click here front-end Deployment Link](https://reactjs-skills-assessment.vercel.app/)